Nenad Pralija: International career

-He debuted for Croatia on 11 June 1995 against Ukraine, coming on as a substitute for Aljoša Asanović.
+Pralija debuted for Croatia on 11 June 1995 against Ukraine, coming on as a substitute for Aljoša Asanović.
 He played a total of 11 games for the national side (and scored a single goal in a friendly versus Czech Republic), but failed to leave a deeper mark during Miroslav Blažević's reign.
 He was quoted as saying that he was "born in a wrong era, since it was impossible to win a place on the team which had the likes of players such as Aljoša Asanović, Zvonimir Boban and Robert Prosinečki."
 His last appearance for Croatia was on 12 June 1997 in the starting lineup of a friendly against Turkey, and was substituted by Miljenko Mumlek just after the hour mark.